Imaging a Mouse Embryo

 A screenshot of an imaging video of a cleared mouse embryo with both muscles and neurons visible.
 Credit: Gabriela Carrillo, Elizabeth Engle Lab, Harvard Medical School; Rylie Walsh, MBL

-This video, captured in the MBL’s Imaging Innovation Lab by Gabriela Carrillo in the Elizabeth Engle Lab at Harvard Medical School, shows a 3D reconstruction of a cleared mouse embryo.
+This video, captured in the MBL’s Imaging Innovation Lab by Gabriela Carrillo of the Elizabeth Engle Lab at Harvard Medical School, shows a 3D reconstruction of a cleared mouse embryo.
 The embryo is labeled for neurons (magenta) and muscles (cyan).
 Tissue clearing renders opaque samples nearly transparent, so researchers can image deep into biological tissue to study neuronal morphology in an intact animal or embryo.
 Sample imaged using a 25x 0.75 NA objective.

 Remote video URL